markanderstam/sye-tools/sye-azure/README.md

 ## Firewall

-The current version of `sye azure` does not setup any firewall rules or security groups on the VMs created in Azure.
-This means that all services are available to any internet-connected computer.
+Azure requires us to use public IPv4 addresses in order to run a multi-region cluster.
+This means all security rules must include the IP addresses of all VMs in the cluster.
+Security groups and security rules are set on each network interface for each machine in the cluster.
+Each time a machine is added or deleted the security rules for all network interfaces in the cluster must be rewritten.
+This is time consuming.
+Because of this there is an option to skip creating the security rules for the `machine-add` and `machine-delete` commands in order to allow setting them once with the `ensure-security-rules` command.

+* All traffic is allowed from all cluster public IPs
+* Port 22 is open to all VMs
+* Machines with the management flag allow all TCP traffic to ports 81 and 4433.
+* Machines with the frontend-balancer role allow all TCP traffic to ports 80 and 443.
+* Machines with the pitcher role allow all UDP traffic to ports 2123-2130.

 The internal communication in a Sye cluster is protected with [TLS Mutual Authentication](https://en.wikipedia.org/wiki/Mutual_authentication) for all services except the Log service (elasticsearch).
 To protect the elasticsearch service, you need to purchase an [X-pack license](https://www.elastic.co/products/x-pack) from [Elastic](https://www.elastic.co).

 ## Create the cluster configuration